A Cane Corso sits in an open field.

 Are Cane Corso Healthy Dogs?

-The Cane Corso is a generally healthy breed, but are prone to diseases like gastric dilatation volvulus (bloat) due to their deep chest, as well as hip dysplasia.
+The Cane Corso is a generally healthy breed, but they are prone to diseases like gastric dilatation volvulus (bloat) due to their deep chest, as well as hip dysplasia.

 Cane Corso are predisposed to: demodicosis, entropion, epilepsy, GDV, cherry eye, and hip dysplasia.